top of page

 4. Meet with a Notary Public

-You can visit a notary at a law office, bank, or schedule a mobile notary to come to your location for convenience.
-(If you’re in the Temecula Valley or North County San Diego region, you can book me at Michael White Notary Public).
+You can visit a bank, office, or schedule a mobile notary in Michigan to come to your location for added convenience.

 5. Sign in the Notary’s Presence

-Never sign the trust in advance.
-The notary must witness your signature, confirm your identity, and complete the acknowledgment.
+Do not sign in advance.
+The notary must witness the signing, verify identity, and complete the acknowledgment.

 6. Record Any Related Documents

-If real property is transferred into the trust, file a notarized Grant Deed or Quitclaim Deed with the county recorder’s office.
+If real property is being transferred into the trust, you may need to file a notarized Warranty Deed or Quitclaim Deed with the local county Register of Deeds.

 Additional Tips for Trust Notarization